You are currently viewing What is the Best Insulation for Your Home? R-Value vs. Cost

 What is the Best Insulation for Your Home?
 R-Value vs. Cost

-Choosing the proper insulation for your Northeastern Pennsylvania home requires a delicate balance between performance, cost, and long-term efficiency.
+Choosing the best insulation for your Northeastern Pennsylvania home depends on the performance, cost, and long-term efficiency of the insulating materials you choose.

-This guide will explore the best types of insulation for your home based on their R-value, cost, and installation difficulty.
+This guide will help you determine the best type of insulation for your home based on its R-value, cost, and installation difficulty.

 Insulation R-value measures how efficient insulation is at resisting thermal transfer.
-Thus, the higher the R-value, the more efficient the product.
+The higher the R-value, the better your insulation is at preventing heat transfer and blocking allergens and debris.

-When determining the proper insulation for your home, it’s important to understand what efficiency requirements are recommended based on your climate.
-The following R-values are recommended for homes in Pennsylvania by EnergyStar.
+When determining the proper insulation for your home, it’s important to understand the efficiency requirements recommended for your climate.

 Part of Home